ArtifexSoftware/MuPDF.NET/docs/api/annot.rst

       .. note::

-         * While 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotations can have these properties, (Py-) MuPDF does not support line ends for 'FreeText', because the call-out variant of it is not supported.
+         * While 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotations can have these properties, MuPDF does not support line ends for 'FreeText', because the call-out variant of it is not supported.
          * Some symbols have an interior area (diamonds, circles, squares, etc.).
 By default, these areas are filled with the fill color of the annotation.
 If this is `null`, then white is chosen.
-The `fill_color` argument of :meth:`Annot.Update` can now be used to override this and give line end symbols their own fill color.
+The `fillColor` argument of :meth:`Annot.Update` can now be used to override this and give line end symbols their own fill color.

       :arg start: The symbol number for the first point.
       :arg end: The symbol number for the last point.